With epic powder and endless opportunities to play outside, Golden rules. Discover 10 fun things to do in Golden this winter.

 What to bring snowshoeing: Dress for the weather and pack an extra layer, mitts, and socks.
 Snacks and a hot drink, hand warmers, and toe warmers are a must as well.
 See our Snowshoeing Gear Guide for a complete list of recommended gear and clothing.

-- Strap on some skinny skis: For a full body winter workout, go cross country skiing (aka nordic skiing).
+For a full body winter workout, go cross country skiing (aka nordic skiing):

 - Dawn Mountain Nordic Centre is the best place to cross country ski in Golden with 33 km of trails groomed for classic and skate skiing.
 Beaver Run and Chickadee are good trails to do with kids.
 Warm up with a cup of cocoa in the beautiful Day Lodge after skiing.
 Nordic ski rentals are available onsite.
 Trail fees in effect.

-- Golden Golf Course has 6 kilometres of groomed classic ski trails.
+- Golden Golf Club has 6 kilometres of groomed classic ski trails.
 Trail fees are by donation.
 Rent cross country skis from Higher Ground Sports.

 - Cross country ski or snowshoe around Emerald Lake (5.3 km loop; avoid the large avalanche path on the left side of the lake).
 Going further: Ski the scenic Alluvial Fan Loop (4 km).
 Check out the trail map here.